For Developers

 Resources

-Three main resources cover everything from concepts to API details.
+Four main resources cover everything from the GDK concepts to API details.

 Conceptual documentation covering geometric primitives, reactive systems, constraints, and architectural patterns.
-Start here if you're new to the GDK.
+Start here if you're ready to build.

 Read the Guide →Lab